 The monster, they are then told, is a Taotie – yes, I had to look up this drivel in IMDB to check my facts – a deadly lizard-like paranormal species.

 Having saved a soldier in the battle and showcased his archery skills, William is welcomed into the life of the garrison.
-That was easy.
+That was easy the easy bit.
 Now for the food and the wenching.

 It’s hardly a surprise that William chooses to stay, not that you are cheering for him.
 And while the “Westerners” are regularly shown up by the principled Chinese warriors, it’s hardly a surprise who eventually gets to save the day for China and all mankind.

-There’s also a moral message, which I forget, something about trust, anyhow, the banality of this moral is representative of the weightlessness of nearly every aspect of the film.
+There’s also a moral message, which I forget, something about trust, anyhow, the banality of this moral is representative of the weightlessness of nearly every aspect of the plot, the staging and the action sequences.

 I haven’t touched on the sheer lack of logic in the film: Why do the Taoties only attack humans every 60 years?
 Why does the army host a “crane corps,” involving female soldiers bungee-jumping down the wall to lance the beasts, when there are cannons and other artillery?
 Why does no one sleep?
 Why is William not called Jason Bourne?